rogeredthat/gokulkrishh.github.io/_drafts/Best-Practices-for-Push-Notifications.md

 - Mozilla Firefox

-Above browsers supports push notificaions in both `desktop` & `mobile`.
+Above browsers support push notifications in both `desktop` & `mobile`.

+### Summing up

+As a user just like you, I get irritated when ever I see the push notification prompt on unwanted times and on every page load.

+Also to keep in mind that, once the user `blocks` the `permission` there is no way to ask for permission again unless user clears the site cache.
+So focus on the user and show permission prompt only when it is `relevant`.
+Thanks for reading my post.
+See you in next post :)

 #### References & Articles